To all our members, we thank you for your loyal business and your attention to our communications during these current challenging times.

 - Branches will continue to observe 6-foot social distancing guidelines;

 - Work stations are cleaned throughout the day;

 - Signage is posted at all branches as reminders.

 Are your Elements branches open?

-Most of our branches are operating with reduced hours or even temporary closures at some locations.
+Some of our branches are operating with reduced hours or even temporary closures at some locations.
+Our branch in the Farm Bureau Insurance building is operating with normal hours effective, Monday, February 1, 2021.
 Please monitor this FAQ and other Banking Alerts at elements.org/Alerts for updates.

 If your branches are closed, how can I get cash?
 A cashier’s check?